darxkies/k8s-tew/docs/_build/html/_sources/about.rst.txt

 About
 =====

 k8s-tew_ is a CLI tool to install a Kubernetes Cluster (local, single-node, multi-node or HA-cluster) on Bare Metal.
 It installs the most essential components needed by a cluster such as networking, storage, monitoring, logging, backuping/restoring and so on.
-Besides that, k8s-tew is also a supervisor that starts all cluster components on each node, once it setup the nodes.
+Once the nodes are configured, k8s-tew is started on each node to supervise the cluster components. k8s-tew is also used internally to generate the configuration files for a Ceph cluster and also to start the necessary Ceph deamons with the right parameters.
+The Ceph functionality can be used with or without Kubernetes.

 .. _k8s-tew: https://github.com/darxkies/k8s-tew